Support Us Button Widget

 Photo by LALtoday

-Seafood chain Red Lobster has announced plans to shutter more than 50 of its locations across the US and filed for bankruptcy — but before the days of Endless Shrimp and Cheddar Bay Biscuits, Red Lobster was just one restaurant in Lakeland, FL.
+Seafood chain Red Lobster made headlines in 2024 when it announced plans to shutter more than 50 of its locations across the US and filed for bankruptcy — but before the days of Endless Shrimp and Cheddar Bay Biscuits, Red Lobster was just one restaurant in Lakeland.

 Entrepreneurs Bill Darden + Charley Woodsby opened the Red Lobster Inn on the shores of Lake Parker in 1968 (they dropped “Inn” from the name soon after).
 The building at 1330 E. Memorial Blvd. was leased from Lawton Chiles, a native Lakelander and eventual governor of Florida.
 Chiles was one of Red Lobster’s first investors.

 Red Lobster became known for its casual feel and fresh seafood, and it didn’t take long for the rest of the nation to take notice of the small Lakeland eatery.
 General Mills acquired the business just two years after opening.
 It quickly started expanding from there, branching across the US and into Canada by 1983.
-It’s currently owned by seafood producer Thai Union Group.
+After exiting bankruptcy in fall of 2024, the chain came under the ownership of RL Investor Holdings LLC.

 The exterior of the front entrance of Red Lobster in Lakeland.
 Customers sit in front of the door under a sign at the top of a short staircase.